Murdock Nebraska News - March 19, 2025

 Don't forget to

-Who is in the news, who is making news?
+Who is in the news, who is making the news?
 This is what I need for the upcoming year

 Church Times of Service, dinners, meetings, Bible study